Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 Completion of units three and four

-The construction of Yonghungdo units three and four, part of an 870MW class coal fired power plant, were completed in June 2009.
+The construction of Yonghungdo units three and four, part of an 870MW class coal-fired power plant, was completed in June 2009.
 The core facilities and equipment were provided by Doosan.
-The new units are eco-friendly power plants that include state-of-the-art, high efficiency environmental facilities such as desulphurisation and electrical dust collectors.
+The new units are eco-friendly power plants that include state-of-the-art, high-efficiency environmental facilities such as desulphurisation and electrical dust collectors.

 The construction of unit one and unit two was completed in 2004.
 Doosan was awarded a project to supply boilers for units three and four in 2004.

 Hanjung was the lead equipment supplier for Yonghungdo.
 US consultants Parsons Power was awarded an advisory contract to provide an on-site team to assist with engineering and design.
 In addition, Parsons Power also handled front-end, conceptual engineering and trained KOPEC engineers in automated design processes.

 The boiler is designed for supercritical, once-through, variable pressure operation.
 The burners help to reduce NOx in the flue gas.
 The steam turbines are tandem compound, regenerating / reheat condensing, eight-stage extraction type.
 These drive cylindrical rotor type, three-phase synchronous generators.